mhoban/rainbow_bridge/README.md

 ```

 > ![NOTE]
-> Make sure the filenames in your sample map match the complete filenames (base names) as they exist on-disk (e.g., if they are gzipped, be sure to include the '.gz' extension in your sample map).
-This differs from previous versions of the pipeline in which the .gz extension needed to be stripped from the sample ID map.
+> Make sure the filenames in your sample map match the filenames of your sequence reads as they exist on-disk (e.g., if they are gzipped, be sure to include the '.gz' extension in your sample map).
+Filenames may be absolute paths or basenames, since any preceding directory information will be ignored.

 ## A note on globs/wildcards

 A number of rainbow_bridge command-line options accept file globs (wildcards).
 These are used when you want to indicate more than one file using a matching pattern.
 For an in-depth treatment of globs in the bash shell environment, have a look [here](https://www.baeldung.com/linux/bash-globbing).
 For the purposes of this pipeline though, you'll mostly use the following things:

 > [!NOTE]
-> When passing file globs as command-line options, make sure that you enclose them in quotes (e.g., `--reads '/storage/sequences/run1/*{R1,R2}*.fastq.gz'`).
+> When passing file globs as arguments to command-line options, make sure that you enclose them in quotes (e.g., `--reads '/storage/sequences/run1/*{R1,R2}*.fastq.gz'`).
 If you don't, the glob will be expanded by the shell rather than rainbow_bridge and parameter values will be incorrect.

 **\***: a star means 'match any string of characters of any length'
 For example, the glob 'bc\*.tab' will match any filename that begins with 'bc', followed by a sequence of any characters, and finally ending with '.tab'